You Support This Site

 Because of this, Motoko is toying with the idea of freedom.
 But how can she have it if, in leaving Section 9, she has to return all the parts the government gave her?
 What, if anything, would be left?

 The answer comes in a new case assigned to Motoko and Batô.
 The international terrorist, nicknamed, The Puppet Master (Japanese voice, Iemasa Kayumi: FULL METAL ALCHEMIST.
 In English, Abe Lasser aka Tom Wyner: VAMPIRE HUNTER D , ARMITAGE: DUAL MATRIX), has entered Hong Kong.
 People are being implanted with false memories, making them commit crimes of passion and assassinations.
-Innocent young people whose lives are turned upside down when they discover that they've never been married: That their child doesn't exist.
+Innocent young people whose lives are forever turned upside down when they discover that they've never been married or that their child doesn't exist.

 The Puppet Master can get into not just regular folks, but high security cyborgs, even those with encrypted artificial brains.
 He or she or it can implant memories right into the minds of unwitting slaves, altering their ghost.
 Motoko's deepest fear seems realized: can the Puppet Master actually create the one thing no true robot could have?
 Can it create the human mind: ghosts?